MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-pva-as-a-skill.md

 ## Connect to a Power Virtual Agents skill in Composer

-You can use the Power Virtual Agents bot skill **Test manifest** or **Published manifest** that you have downloadad in a .zip archive to connect your Bot Framework bot to this Power Virtual Agents bot in Composer.
+You can use the Power Virtual Agents bot skill **Test manifest** or **Published manifest** that you have downloadad in a .zip archive to create a skill connection for your Bot Framework bot in Composer.

 >[!IMPORTANT]
 >Your Bot Framework bot must be added to the Power Virtual Agents bot's **Allowlist** for the skill connection to work!